MohamedBassem/E-Bachelor/WhatIDid.md

 ### 9/4/2015 Meeting
 - Read the TPI paper.
 - Read the SInE paper.
-- Run command in the protocol is now implemented.
+- Run/Stage/Add command in the protocol is now implemented.

 ### 31/3/2015 Meeting
 - Wrote the first draft for the communication protocol.